The-Chanman/Elderly-Fall-Correlation/README.md

-# demo-energy-ev
+# Apple Nomad Composite node.
-Demo showing EV charging station availability, pricing, and time charged
+Demo showing the first ever living document that pulls from nodes that pull from sources across the internet to create an agregator for apple based on news, patents, quotes, and stock market data.

 To run it first clone this repo.